The Triumph of Sepp Kuss: A Milestone in the 78th Vuelta a España

 The Slovenian was previously considered the captain for the Tour of Spain.

 Voigt: He completed a high-altitude training camp, looked at the routes and mountains, and ate accordingly.
 He invested a lot of strength, effort and time away from his family to win the Vuelta.
 Because that had been the plan for months.
 So you ask him a big favor to throw away two or three months of his work and give it away.
-Because we have seen: If he had wanted to, he could have won the Vuelta.
+Because we have seen: If he had wanted to, he might have won the Vuelta.
 He would have been strong enough if he had attacked earlier or more forcefully.
 Roglic made a big sacrifice.

 Instead, you saw unusual pictures with the star duo in the role of helper.
 Do you have the feeling that Roglic and Vingegaard have become winners in the final days of the Vuelta, even if they don’t end up wearing the red jersey?